ValveSoftware/Proton/README.md

 ---
 Building for Linux
 ---
-To build Proton for Linux, set up a Debian machine with the Steam chroots as documented in the Steam Runtime repository:
+To build Proton for Linux, set up a Debian machine with the Steam runtime and chroots as documented in the Steam Runtime repository:

   <https://github.com/ValveSoftware/steam-runtime>